Bansipatel083/phishing-detection-for-url/README.md

 # Phishing URL Detection Tool

-Developed by **Bansi Patel**, this project is a machine learning-based tool designed to detect phishing URLs.
+This project is a machine learning-based tool designed to detect phishing URLs.
 It uses a combination of feature extraction and a Naive Bayes classifier to determine whether a given URL is phishing or legitimate.
 The tool is built using Python, Scikit-learn, Flask, and other essential libraries.

 ## **Table of Contents**
 - [Introduction](#introduction)